RachitK2/airways_fare_predictor/README.md

 ![](https://imgur.com/puG755f.png)

 ## Overview
-This is a Flask web app which predicts fare of Flight ticket.
+This is a web app which predicts fare of Flight ticket.

 ## Motivation
 What to do when you are at college and trying to explore all fields?
 I started to learn Machine Learning model to get most out of it.
 I came to know mathematics behind all supervised models.
 Finally it is important to work on application (real world application) to actually make a difference.